jipech/Pikanoid/README.md

 # Pikanoid

-Arkanoid (Breakout) game for RaspBerry Pi and Sense Hat
+This is Arkanoid (Breakout) game for the RaspBerry Pi with add-on board Sense Hat.
+It is writen in Python